A property description generator that starts with photos

 A good generator should save time without adding risk.
 That means it needs accurate inputs and a structure that is easy to edit.
 If the output is generic or inaccurate, you spend more time fixing it than writing it yourself.

-Why photo-first input is safer
+Why visual verification input is safer

 How PadScribe builds a usable baseline